jpwahle/cs-insights-crawler/README.md

 ### Years
 To filter the year of publication there are 3 filters one can use.

-`--year <year>` will only select papers that were published in that year according to the ACl Anthology.
+`--year <year>` selects papers that were published in that year according to the ACL Anthology.
 This filter will overwrite the other two, should they be applied at the same time.

-`--min-year <year>` will only select papers that were published in that year or later.
+`--min-year <year>` selects papers that were published in that year or later.

-`--max-year <year>` will only select papers that were published in that year or before.
+`--max-year <year>` selects papers that were published in that year or before.

 Example: `cli count 10 --min-year 2018 --max-year 2020` will count all words from papers published in 2018, 2019 and 2020.